National Construction Code changes

 The NCC and new home construction

-Learning about the key NCC changes is a good idea if you're planning to build a new home.
+Learning about the NCC building code is a good idea if you're planning to build a new home.
 Here's why.

 To learn more and read the full NCC, visit the NCC website.